mizchi/packelyze/transformer/README.md

 - [ ] pure: Promise.resolve
 - [ ] test for `typeof`
 - [ ] Bug: TypeScript clushed with typescript internal assertings
+- [ ] Linter or Checker for mangle

 ## Icebox